amazon-connect/amazon-connect-salesforce-scv/examples/DataDirectedRouting-FlowRouting/Docs/prep.md

 1. Complete the [Salesforce Access Secrets](../../common/AWSSCV-SalesforceConfig) setup
 2. Complete the [AWSSCV Common Layers](../../common/AWSSCV-CommonLayers) Setup

-Once those prerequisites are completed, you are ready to complete to [Data-Directed Routing: Flow Routing](Docs/install.md) example setup.

 You have now completed all of the prerequisites.
-The next step is to perform the installation of the [Data-Directed Routing: Flow Routing](ddr_fr_install.md) example.
+The next step is to perform the installation of the [Data-Directed Routing: Flow Routing](install.md) example.